Submitted by on

 Understanding CMMC Requirements

 At base, CMMC compliance requires foundational cyber hygiene and that security processes are performed—and annual self-assessments are required.
-Most of these standards are currently met by federal contractors.
+Most of those standards are currently met by federal contractors.

-To achieve CMMC compliance at the third level, the requirements of Level 1 and 2 must be met, along with more security practices that are included in NIST SP 800-172— Enhanced Security Requirements for Protecting Controlled Unclassified Information (Rev. 2).
+To achieve CMMC compliance at the third level, the requirements of Level 1 and 2 must be met, along with 24 more security requirements that are included in NIST SP 800-172— Enhanced Security Requirements for Protecting Controlled Unclassified Information (Rev. 2).

 CMMC’s Implications